Shenzhen Bay Port: Connection on the Hong Kong side

 Once landed on the land area of Hong Kong at Ngau Hom Shek, the cross-border traffic would use Kong Sham Western Highway and then the existing road networks to go to their destinations in Hong Kong.

 Connection on the Shenzhen side

 After crossing the mainland China port area, the road connects to Dongbin Road which is located at north of the mainland China port section.

 Hong Kong Port Area

 Shenzhen Bay Control Point, inside Hong Kong Port Area, is the first boundary control point with the immigration facilities of the Hong Kong side co-located in the same passenger terminal building with the mainland side.
 This allows passengers and vehicles for departure and arrival customs clearance to take place within a short distance.
 The Hong Kong Government has to pay rent to the Shenzhen government for the use of the port area, amounting to RMB 6 million per year.
 The rental agreement lasts until 30 June 2047.

+The Hong Kong Port Area is a Closed Area requiring a valid travel document for cross-boundary visitors and a Closed Area permit for non-cross-boundary travelers.
+Travelers should pay attention to the Port hours as roads leading to the port close 30 minutes before the stopping of operations.
+There are multiple forms of transportation to get to and from the port including cross-boundary coach services, cross-boundary hire car services, franchised bus services, green minibus service, and taxi services.